kuusminustwo/pankan-info/PRIVACY_POLICY.md

     *   **Payment Info (for Subscriptions):** If you subscribe, payment is handled by Apple (App Store) or RevenueCat.
 We don't store your full credit card details.
 They have their own privacy policies.

 2.  **Information We Collect Automatically:**
-    *   **Learning Progress:** How you use the app, like lessons completed, quiz scores, and your Spaced Repetition System (SRS) data.
+    *   **Learning Progress:** How you use the app, like lessons completed, and your Spaced Repetition System (SRS) data.
 This is essential for the app to track your learning.
     *   **Device & Usage Info:** Basic info about your device (like model and operating system) and how you interact with app features.
 This helps us improve the app and fix bugs.

 ## How We Use Your Information